annascao/FPGA-mini-games/README.md

-# FPGA Mini Games *this project is still a work in progress*
+# FPGA Mini Games
+*disclaimer: this project is still a work in progress*

 **Game 1: Reaction Time Test**